ciwin/twde-chatbot/resources/data/nlu.md

 - i'd like book some vacation
 - i'd like to take some leave days

+## intent:leave_annual_take_date
+- take leave first week of July
+- go on vacation the first week of July
+- take off the first week of July

 ## intent:public_holidays
 - public holidays
 - public holiday